Wisconsin–Stevens Point Pointers: Track and field

 The UWSP men's track and field teams have won 3 individual NAIA national titles and 16 individual NCAA Division III national titles.
 The women's teams have combined to win 13 individual NCAA Division III titles.
 The men's team has had 61 All-American performances at the NCAA Division III Indoor Track & Field Championships since 1985 and over 70 at the NCAA Division III Outdoor Track and Field Championships since 1982.
 The women have had 24 indoor NCAA Division III All-American performances between 1985 and 2007 and 27 Outdoor All-American performances from 1984 to 2007.

 The men's assistant track team coach Rick Witt, who has been head coach for over 30 years, was named National Coach of the Year once, Regional Coach of the Year seven times, and Conference Coach of the Year 14 times.
 The pointers most recent nationals appearance came in 2024 when the Pointers competed in the 2024 NCAA Cross Country Championships in Terre haute Indiana.

+Tennis

+The UW-Stevens Point tennis program has varsity men's and women's tennis.
+The women's tennis program was launched in 1966, and is playing it's 60th consecutive season this year.
+The men's program was cut in 1990 after "50 years of excellence" according to UWSP but has since been reinstated in the 2022-23 school year.
+The program has been attempting to rise back to greatness under the current guidance of coaches Phil Kuenzi and Demetri Bush after the orinally hired Coach Matt Hockett stepped down before the beginning of the initial season.
+Important players since the relaunch of the program include Steven Benoy, Frederick Diehl, Dawson Froemming, and tennis YouTube sensation Conner Kryscio.
+Since reinstatement, the Pointers record was 8-13 in 2022-23, 5-17 in 2023-24, 10-13 in 2024-24, and most recently 8-15 in 2025-26.